 Score: 38 / 50.
 About the scores…

-It won’t blow you away, but for a No Age Statement single malt, bottled at 40% with a big dollop of colouring… it’s not at all bad.
+Unlikely to become a classic, but for a NAS malt, bottled at 40%, it’s not half bad.
 The nose promises more than the palate delivers perhaps but it remains a tasty, lightly warming wee dram.
+Would love to see the range expand with a higher strength alternative.